juliashanahan/4610_Project1/README.md

 <img width="798" alt="Screenshot 2024-10-13 at 4 00 13 PM" src="https://github.com/user-attachments/assets/69180095-5b3f-4cb3-a873-6e59c0c72412">
 <img width="376" alt="Screenshot 2024-10-13 at 4 00 24 PM" src="https://github.com/user-attachments/assets/cec86e60-cb93-45b7-bff0-2b6f9ea9925b">

-Query 10 benefits management because they can give potential residents who may be on a tighter budget their apartment options.
+Query 10 benefits management because they are able to showcase their lower-costing apartment options to potential residents who may be seeking a more budget-friendly rent.

 ## Database Information:

-cs_bag15552
+Database: cs_bag15552

 Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();